 Sgt.
 Jack D. Brink was born in Michigan in 1921 to Archie and Nellie Brink.
 At some point in the 1920s, his family moved to California.
 With his two sisters, he was raised at 230 East Lake Avenue, Watsonville, California.
 He joined the California National Guard with his best friend, Norman Rose, so they could have a two-week vacation with his friends on the maneuvers.

-In late 1940, his National Guard tank company was notified it was being called to federal service.
-The date of federalization was postponed from November 1940 until February 1941 because of a lumber strike.
+The tank company was scheduled to serve for one year and then would be released from the Army.
+The tank company was scheduled to be called to federal service on November 25th but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
 The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and he was sworn into the U.S. Army as a private.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.